 “As we start thinking about this in the context of building trust, I think we get back that trust by involving the community.
 We’re going to do things with you and in fact allow that information to be accessible to you.”

-—Robert Winn, M.D., associate vice chancellor for community-based practice, University of Illinois at Chicago; director, University of Illinois Cancer Center; and co-principal investigator of the Illinois Precision Medicine Consortium
+—Robert Winn, M.D., former co-principal investigator of the Illinois Precision Medicine Consortium

 “It's one of the largest longitudinal studies ever undertaken.
 It is ambitious, it is multifaceted, and it is incorporating people from across the nation.
 It's amazing seeing the number of people from everywhere across the country coming together with ideas representing their communities, representing the people in their neighborhoods, and having a voice, and then reflecting that into the program.”